Quarterly Financial Report - For the period ending December 31, 2014

 - Budget 2013 impacted the RCMP's operating budget with the announcement to further reduce travel costs by implementing modern alternatives.
 The RCMP is focusing on reducing non-core mandate related travel.

 The RCMP also receives a significant portion of funding through respendable revenues from the provision of policing services to provinces, territories, municipalities and first nations communities.
 Recruitment of cadets by the RCMP is being adjusted as demand for increased policing services from our contract partners remains lower than expected due to their economic considerations.
-Although, the RCMP is seeing a reduction in demand from contract partners, the RCMP's recruitment campaigns targets are properly placed to deal with attrition.
+Although, the RCMP is seeing a reduction in demand with attrition and the contract partner's demand, the RCMP's recruitment campaigns targets are properly placed to deal with attrition.

 To best manage the current financial climate, the RCMP continues to pursue a financial management strategy to address its funding requirements.

 4. Budget 2012 implementation